Ty Detmer

 Ty Hubert Detmer (born October 30, 1967) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He won the Heisman Trophy, Maxwell Award, and Davey O'Brien Award in 1990 while playing college football for the BYU Cougars.
 Detmer broke numerous National Collegiate Athletic Association (NCAA) records with BYU and was twice recognized as a consensus All-American.
 A late-round pick in the 1992 NFL draft, Detmer played for six NFL teams over 14 seasons, mostly in a backup role.
-He is currently the athletic director at American Leadership Academy – Gilbert North High School in Gilbert, Arizona.
+In 2012 Detmer was inducted into the College Football Hall of Fame.

-After his playing career, Detmer became a coach.
+After his playing career, Detmer became a coach and an athletic administrator.
 He was the offensive coordinator at BYU from 2015 to 2017.
-He is the older brother of former NFL quarterback Koy Detmer.
+He is currently the athletic director at American Leadership Academy – Gilbert North High School in Gilbert, Arizona.

 Early life

 Detmer was born in San Marcos, Texas.
 He attended Hobby Middle School, Mount Sacred Heart Middle School, and United Middle School in Laredo, Texas, and Southwest High School in San Antonio, Texas.
 He earned letters in golf, football, basketball, baseball, and track.
 As a senior, Detmer won high school All-American honors in football and was the Texas Player of the Year.
 He also won all-state honors in baseball and all-district accolades in basketball.